28 Productive Things You Can Do Without Leaving Your Home

-Here Are 31 Winter Activities To Do While Staying Cozy At Home:
+31 Cozy And Productive Activities To Do At Home:

 - Learn a new recipe and cook up an amazing breakfast.
-Oh, it’s not breakfast time?
-Well, you’re not wearing any pants, so why bother following any of the other rules?
+What if it’s not breakfast time?
+Well, you’re at home, so why bother following any of the rules?

 - Sort through all those papers, old mail and unanswered emails that you’ve been meaning to catch up with.
-This may not be fun, but it’ll be so rewarding once you’re done.
+This probably won’t be fun while you’re doing it, but it’ll be so rewarding once you’re finished.

-- Plan your next vacation.
-Really get into the details: sights, where you’re going to eat, where you’re going to stay… and read this article to learn how knowing the language of your destination can save you money!
+- Plan a future (perhaps a far-future) vacation.
+Really get into the details: sights, where you’re going to eat, and where you’re going to stay.

 - Teach your dog some tricks.

-- Choose a new hobby that you are not good at and start learning about it.
+- Choose a new hobby that you’ve never tried and start learning about it.

 - Get a hot bubble bath going and make it extra cozy with nice candles and music.